-Electronic Music Performance: Soundwalking and Field Recording (new course Spring ‘2022) Students investigate soundwalking and field recording as an artistic practice, learn about listening techniques, make field recordings, create their own soundwalks, and explore work by other artists for context via field trips, historical readings and listening assignments, and technical training.
+Soundwalking and Field Recording (Spring 2022, Spring 2023) Students investigate soundwalking and field recording as an artistic practice, learn about listening techniques, make field recordings, create their own soundwalks, and explore work by other artists for context via field trips, historical readings and listening assignments, and technical training.
 Syllabus here.

 Intro to Music Technology (Fall ‘14-‘16)– music technology from historical, philosophical, and practical hands-on perspectives including physics of sound, psychoacoustics; case studies on compositional techniques such as musique concrète and electronic synthesis; studio mixing, recording and production techniques.
 Syllabus here.

 Electronic Music (Spring ‘15)— electronic music survey, listening/reading and hands-on practice culminating in final projects.
 Independent Study (2017) with students wishing to do interactive sound installation work, Max programming, thesis show preparation.
 Syllabus here.

 Past courses taught:

 •Uniarts Sound Art Academy (August 2015) at Sibelius Academy and University of the Arts, Helsinki, Finland.
 Designed and taught a 6-day intensive course “Aesthetics of Live Sound Processing” with 10 international artist/musician participants.

 •Transart Institute (2012-2014) studio advisor for low-residency interdisciplinary arts/MFA program based in NY and Berlin.
 Summer 2013, taught workshop “Interactive Sound Art” at Transart Fest in Berlin.